15 Ways to Get Perfect White Teeth | The Secret to White Teeth

 Products like Crest Whitening Strips or Burst Whitening Strips are convenient and affordable.
 Plus, they work when used as directed.
 Just make sure you form them around your teeth as closely as possible.

-Even though straight baking soda is too abrasive for teeth, occasionally using baking soda toothpaste in your oral hygiene routine can help with buildup.
+Making a baking soda paste for whitening teeth is not my thing, but using baking soda toothpaste in your oral hygiene routine can help with buildup and to remove surface stains.
 Consider using it 1-2 times a week.

 Warning: Blogs online recommend mixing baking soda and hydrogen peroxide as a daily toothpaste for whiter teeth.
-Baking soda is too abrasive for daily use and can weaken tooth enamel.
+I wouldn't mess with tooth enamel.

 About 90% of bad breath bacteria, along with plenty of food debris, hang out on your tongue.
 Cleaning your tongue reduces stain particles in your mouth.
 While most people use a toothbrush, I highly recommend a tongue scraper!
 As long as you’re cleaning your tongue twice a day, that’s the key.